chiru381/flipkart/README.md

 31.after paid amount order is delivered.and then if paid amount shows for delivered button.
 32.order list inside order deleted implemented.
 33.user list created frontend. and then backend api created.
+34.user update is not working perfectly. and then user deleted.